Michael Harris II

-Michael Machion Harris II (born March 7, 2001) is an American professional baseball outfielder for the Atlanta Braves of Major League Baseball (MLB).
-He was drafted by the Braves in the third round of the 2019 MLB draft, and made his MLB debut with them in 2022, and won the National League Rookie of the Year Award.
+Michael Machion Harris II (born March 7, 2001) is an American professional baseball center fielder for the Atlanta Braves of Major League Baseball (MLB).
+He was selected by the Braves in the third round of the 2019 MLB draft.
+He made his MLB debut with them in 2022, and won the National League Rookie of the Year Award.

 Early life and amateur career

 Michael Harris II was born to Michael Harris Sr. and LaTaucha Harris.
 His mother worked for the Fulton County School System as a special education teacher and his father played college baseball at Alcorn State.
 He has a sister, Mikaylah.
 Harris grew up near Turner Field and wanted to play for the Atlanta Braves since he was a young child.
 Harris spent his childhood in DeKalb and Henry counties before attending Stockbridge High School in Stockbridge, Georgia.
 As a high schooler, he was coached by family friend Marquis Grissom in summer leagues and received further training from Grissom during the offseasons.

 He was drafted by the Atlanta Braves in the third round of the 2019 Major League Baseball draft.
 He signed with the Braves for a bonus of $548,000, forgoing his commitment to play college baseball at Texas Tech University, as well as a desire to attend veterinary school.
 Prior to considering Texas Tech, Harris had been recruited by the Louisiana State Tigers baseball team solely as a pitcher.